 It is officially Easter Brunch Week!
-For the next week I am teaming with a troop of blogger friends to share our best brunch recipes to inspire your Easter menu!
-We are working with an awesome team of sponsors, and I can’t wait to share a load of tasty recipes with all of you.
+For the next week I am teaming with a troop of blogger friends to share our best brunch recipes to inspire your Holiday menu!
+We are working with an awesome team of sponsors, and I can't wait to share a load of tasty recipes with all of you.

 There is an amazing giveaway, sponsored by Eggland's Best, GROSCHE International, Hamilton Beach, Nordic Ware, Rhodes Bread, Silpat, Stonyfield and Wewalka.
 You can read more about these awesome sponsors HERE.

 Today, I am sharing my recipe for Eggs Benedict Waffles.
 I am a lover of all thing eggs benedict, and wanted to shake my traditional recipe using english muffins and canadian bacon.
 These waffles use a traditional base, but I add a lean chopped ham and fresh chopped chives to create a savory waffle.
 Topped with poached eggs, and a traditional creamy hollandaise make this a breakfast that everyone won't be able to stop talking about.

 Hamilton Beach sent me the Removable Grid Belgian Waffle Maker and 7 Egg Cooker with Built-In Timer and Poaching Tray Black.
 I love the ease of these products.

 The waffle maker has a feature allowing it to flip.
 It also features nonstick, removable plates; adjustable browning control for your preferred finish; and easy to clean grids and drip tray.